adarshnekkalapu/Upliance.ai_Project/README.md

 Data Analysis Project

 This project analyzes data about users, their cooking sessions, and orders.
 The goal is to understand user behavior, popular meal preferences, and order trends.
 The insights can help businesses improve their services and increase customer satisfaction.

-What’s in the Project?
+Data Overview:

-1. Data Overview:
+o	User Details: Information about users like their age, location, and meal preferences.

-o	User Details: Information about users like their age, location, and meal preferences. o	Cooking Sessions: Data about users' cooking sessions, including session ratings and duration. o	Order Details: Information about users’ orders, such as the meal type, amount spent, and order status.
+o	Cooking Sessions: Data about users' cooking sessions, including session ratings and duration.

-2. Key Steps:
+o	Order Details: Information about users’ orders, such as the meal type, amount spent, and order status.

-o	We cleaned and merged the data from the three sources: user details, cooking sessions, and order details.
+Key Steps:

-o	We analyzed the relationships between user age, location, meal preferences, and order behaviors.
+o	cleaned and merged the data from the three sources: user details, cooking sessions, and order details.

-4. Main Findings:
+o	analyzed the relationships between user age, location, meal preferences, and order behaviors.

-5.
+Main Findings:

 o	Most users are young adults, and they prefer dinner meals.

 o	Spaghetti and Grilled Chicken are the most popular dishes.